You’ve got the lesson planning down, but now how do you add Spanish culture lesson plans?

 4. Go with what is comfortable for you and your class.

 During the actual fair, split the class into two groups.
 A group that presents one day and the other group that presents the next day.
 You can have the groups present to the whole class, or you can do a round robin presentation.
-The round robin is where all the presentation groups are set up and present to a small group of students for about 6-10 minutes (depending on your class period’s length).
+The round robin is where all the presentation groups are set up and presented to a small group of students for about 6-10 minutes (depending on your class period’s length).
 After that time is up, the small groups will move to the next presentation, and the presenters will present again for the allotted time.
 The only downfall is that the students presenting will not get to hear the other presenters.

 Either way, the students are learning valuable information about the Hispanic world’s culture and traditions in a fun and interesting way.